solidi/writing/01-on-kotlin-a-reply-from-management.md

 ![](https://www.youtube.com/watch?v=fPzxfeDJDzY)

 The session was split into two halves.
 Jake started.
-He explained how to convert typical Android lines to Kotlin and built the examples to an advanced level where I was lost.
+He explained how to convert typical Android lines to Kotlin, building an example where I became lost in the details.

-I was so lost to a point in-which ten minutes of squinting, trying to look over others' heads, my eyes watered to focus.
+I was so lost to a point in which ten minutes of squinting, trying to look over others' heads, my eyes watered to focus.
 I had inadvertently rubbed them to regain focus but with fingers that had sunscreen on them.

-For a few minutes, my eyes stung, and my vision became blurry.
+My eyes began to sting, and my vision became blurry.
 I was fidgeting all over the place as Jake continued to smash through examples.

 The Java code disappeared just like that.
 If only I could see it.

 A few of our engineers were in the session, one right next to me.
 As the engineer was smiling and nodding to Jake's examples, I was having an anxiety attack.
-The thought of becoming permanently blinded by I/O branded sunscreen was ironic.
+The thought of becoming permanently blinded by I/O branded sunscreen.

 It could have been the overload of Kotlin.